z-adams/Tutorials/Pointers/pointers.md

 }
 ```

+**This will not work!**

-Without even looking at the contents of the new function, let's see why
+Without even looking at the contents of the new function, we can discover why.
-this won't work, and it's also an opportune time to talk about the stack.
+This is an opportune time to talk about the stack.

 ### The Stack